Image Track Module 04 10-12 min ▶ Narrated ⌘ Playground

 Architectural Hallucinations

-Whisper's fatal flaw is its extreme reliance on explicit language modelling constraints.
-Because the decoder is explicitly an LLM under the hood trying to 'read' the audio, if it hits a patch of harsh silence or aggressive static, the mathematical auto-regressor frequently violently 'guesses' a logical end-of-sentence structure, hallucinating perfect prose over purely empty static air space.
+Whisper's known flaw is its reliance on language modelling.
+Because the decoder is a language model trying to 'read' the audio, when it hits a stretch of silence or static the auto-regressor often guesses a plausible sentence ending — hallucinating fluent prose over empty air.

 The Great Unification Phase